Kevin Hunter Breaks His Silence After Wendy Williams Files for Divorce

 Kevin Hunter has spoken.

-Less than a week since Wendy Williams filed for divorce from her husband of more than two decades, Hunter has addressed the news with a message of support for his longtime partner.
+Less than a week since Wendy Williams filed for divorce from her husband of more than two decades, Hunter has addressed the news with a message of support for his longtime partner and mother of his 19-year-old son.

 "28 years ago I met an amazing woman: Wendy Williams.
 At the time, I didn't realize that she would not only become my wife, but would also change the face of entertainment and the world," he said in a statement to E!
 News.
 "I have dedicated most of our lives to the business empire that is Wendy Williams Hunter, a person that I truly love and respect unconditionally."